MariuszKaminski/Milestone-Project-3/README.md

 -   ### Design

     -   #### Color Scheme
-        -   The website's two main colours are teal and white.
+        -   The application's two main colours are teal and white.
 The buttons have their distinctive and contrasting colours to visually hint at their function.

     -   #### Typography
+        -   The font of choice for the application is Lato Google font with Sans-Serif as backup.

     -   #### Imagery
+        -   The Background image is referring to the purpose of the application.
+Icons hint at various features and CRUD functionalities.

 *   ### Wireframes